“Knowledge is only a rumor until it lives in the body.”

 Dr. Ian Luepker, ND

-Dr. Ian Luepker (he/him) is a naturopathic physician licensed in Oregon.
-He has been in private practice for 20 years, and worked on psychiatric units for 12 years.
+Dr. Ian Luepker (he/him), founder, is a naturopathic physician licensed in Oregon.
+He has been in private practice for 21 years, and worked on psychiatric units for 12 years.
 He approaches health and well-being from a holistic perspective by recognizing the complex interplay between mental, emotional, physical, social and spiritual suffering.
 By listening to his patients with compassion, care and respect, he takes a collaborative, preventative and integrative approach to supporting their self-led innate healing capacity.
 His goal is to address both symptoms and their underlying root cause.
 Dr. Luepker has a special interest in palliative medicine and end-of-life care, and completed a nine month Nurse Practitioner palliative medicine certification training in 2018.
-He has received training in the medical aspect of ketamine-assisted psychotherapy along with advanced KAP training focusing on Internal Family Systems.
-He has completed the MAPS MDMA-Assisted Therapy training program, and is on the faculty of Synaptic Institute’s Entheogenic Medicine Training Program which provides psilocybin facilitator training.
+He has received training in the medical aspect of KAP along with advanced KAP training focusing on Internal Family Systems.
+He has completed the MAPS MDMA-Assisted Therapy training program in 2022, and is on the faculty of Synaptic Institute’s Entheogenic Medicine Training Program which provides psilocybin facilitator training.
+He serves as on the advisory board of Omnia Group Ashland (omniagroupashland.com), a psilocybin service center.
 He lives in the mountains outside Ashland homesteading with his wife and daughters.
-He provides medical assessments, preparation, and medicine sessions.

 Dr. Michelle Bienick, ND

-Michelle Bienick (she/her) is a licensed ND, Ketamine Assisted Therapist, herbalist and body worker.
+Michelle Bienick (she/her), co-founder, is a licensed ND, Ketamine Assisted Therapist, herbalist and body worker.
 She received her medical degree from National University of Natural Medicine in 2001 and received her ketamine training through The Ketamine Training Center in 2020.
 Michelle has immersed her life in the practice and art of healing in both traditional and modern practices.
 She enjoys assisting people with healing and transformation on every level of their being (physical, mental and emotional).
 Her training as a Naturopathic Physician has allowed for a deep respect and understanding of our bodies innate wisdom and ability for healing and transformation.
 Michelle currently lives in the Applegate Valley with her husband and son on an organic farm.
-She provides medical assessments, preparation, and medicine sessions.

 Karen Maleski, Office Manager